Njanderson/resmon/README.md

 - `resmon.show.battery`: Show battery percentage remaining.
 - `resmon.show.disk`: Show disk space information.
 - `resmon.show.cputemp`: Show CPU temperature.
 May not work without the lm-sensors module on Linux.
 May require running VS Code as admin on Windows.
-- `resmon.disk.format`: Configures how the disk space is displayed (percentage remaining/used, absolute remaining, used out of totel).
+- `resmon.disk.format`: Configures how the disk space is displayed (percentage remaining/used, absolute remaining, used out of total).
 - `resmon.disk.drives`: Drives to show.
 For example, 'C:' on Windows, and '/dev/sda1' on Linux.
 - `resmon.updatefrequencyms`: How frequently to query systeminformation.
 The minimum is 200 ms as to prevent accidentally updating so fast as to freeze up your machine.
 - `resmon.freq.unit`: Unit used for the CPU frequency (GHz-Hz).